web-work-tools/web-work-tools.github.io/keyword-planner.md

 Click Find New Keywords and then you're good to go!

 We're going to enter 10 Seed Keywords, those are different ways someone might search for your business, or a business like it.
+If you don't get enough keyword ideas then leave the web-site blank.

 ![](https://i.imgur.com/gYfaH1e.png)